Adversarial Detection of Flash Malware: Limitations and Open Issues: Experimental Evaluation

-\textbf{Training Procedure and Classifiers.} All the performed evaluations (except the temporal one, which was carried out on a completely different dataset) share the following elements: \textbf{(a)} The dataset was randomly split by considering 50\% of it as training set and the remaining 50\% as test set.
-All the classifier parameters were evaluated with a 5-fold cross validation performed on the training set.
-We repeated the whole procedure five times, in order to rule out possible biases related to specific train/test divisions. \textbf{(b)} We performed our tests on three classifiers: \emph{(i)} Random Forest; \emph{(ii)} SVM with linear kernel; \emph{(iii)} SVM with non-linear (RBF) kernel.
-Additionally, considering the possibility of the targeted attacks described in Section \ref{sect:threat-model:subsect:evasion-attacks}, we retrained the SVM RBF and Random Forest classifiers by adding to the original training set samples generated with a gradient descent strategy.
-In particular, the training splits were modified in the following way: for each training split, we generated new attack samples by performing, on $1000$ randomly chosen malicious training samples, $50$, $100$ and $150$ changes.
-In total, $3000$ samples were added to each original training set split.
-Notably, adding too many features to the samples would have led to the creation of anomalous samples with unrealistic feature values.
+We used the popular machine-learning suite \texttt{scikit-learn}~\cite{scikit-learn}, which features the classifiers used in our evaluation,\footnote{Notably, Hidost was not released with a pre-trained classifier but only with the feature extraction module.} as well as \texttt{secml} to simulate evasion attacks against them~\cite{melis20-arxiv}.
+All the performed evaluations (except the temporal evaluation and the one against obfuscated malware, which were carried out on an entirely different dataset) share the following elements: (a) The dataset was randomly split by considering 70\% of it as a training set and the remaining 30\% as a test set.
+The classifier hyperparameters were evaluated with a 5-fold cross-validation performed on the training set to optimize the true positive rate at 1\% false-positive rate.
+We repeated the whole procedure five times, in order to rule out possible biases related to specific train/test divisions. (b) We performed our tests on four classifiers: \emph{(i)} Random Forest (RF); \emph{(ii)} support vector machine with the linear kernel (SVM); \emph{(iii)} support vector machine with the Radial-Basis-Function kernel (SVM-RBF); \emph{(iv)} support vector machine with the Laplacian kernel (SVM-Lap).
+For support vector machines, we optimized the regularization hyperparameter $C$ and the kernel hyperparameter $\gamma$ (for kernel-based support vector machines) via cross-validation with $C, \gamma \in \{0.01, 0.5, 0.2, 0.1, 1, 2, 10, 20, 50, 100\}$.
+For random forests, we optimized the minimum number of samples required to split an internal node in $\{2, 5\}$, and either did not set any maximum depth or set it to 30 or 100.